Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-In order to find a minimum for non-zero loading, it is necessary to impose an additional constraint. \citet{beuthe2016} supposed the constancy of the surface load, which is a good approximation if the shell deforms very little (as in Enceladus's case), but this constraint does not represent an observable quantity.
+An additional constraint must be imposed in order to find a non-trivial minimum. \citet{beuthe2016} supposed the constancy of the surface load, which is a good approximation if the shell deforms very little (as in Enceladus's case), but this constraint does not represent an observable quantity.
 A better choice consists in imposing the surface shape (which can be observed from space) and determining the bottom shape minimizing the energy \citep{trinh2019}.
 Another possibility consists in imposing the bottom shape (which can in principle be detected by radar or from seismic data) and determining the surface load minimizing the energy.
 In parallel to what was done for zero deflection isostasy, I consider the more general case where a linear combination of the surface shape and the bottom shape is held constant:

 where $\beta\leq0$ and $H_{\beta n}$ is a constant.
 The surface shape is held constant if $\beta=0$ whereas the bottom shape is held constant if $\beta\rightarrow-\infty$.
 At this stage, it is not obvious how to give physical meaning to non-zero finite values of $\beta$, but we will see that they are needed to relate minimum stress isostasy to other isostatic models.
 Positive values of $\beta$ are excluded because they can lead to manifestly non-isostatic models, in which the shapes of the shell boundaries have the same sign, or in which the shape of either one of the boundaries vanishes (see Fig.~\ref{FigEnergyABC}).